tinyest-org/petit_ts/readme.md

 # >>> "CreateUserDto"

 # Here you notice that we have the name instead of the body, so that you can use it
-# in another function easly
+# in another function easely

 # here we need to do this in order, to get all the required deps into our ts file
 not_inlined = store.get_all_not_inlined()